MetanoKid/coding-scars/_drafts/log-window-3.md

 # Auto-scroll to bottom

-This will be the first addition we're adding that will modify our window's layout.
+This will be the first addition that will modify our window's layout.

 If you were to use the window as it is now, you would notice the scroll isn't moving unless you do it manually.
 This may be useful if you are reading some of the messages, but most of the time you may want it to scroll to the last message automatically.

 We'll be adding a checkbox to our window that lets us activate or deactivate this functionality.
-This isn't something that the host program will configure, but something that's built-in our window.
+This isn't something the _host program_ can choose to have or not, but something that's built-in.
 So our layout will be something like this:

 ![Doodle layout built-in configuration and log messages]({{ '/' | absolute_url }}/assets/images/per-post/log-window-3/doodle-built-in-configuration.png){: .align-center}